-Irish Minister Dara Calleary leads trade mission to the UAE, further strengthening strong trade relations with Ireland
+Irish Minister Dara Calleary Leads Trade Mission To The UAE, Further Strengthening Strong Trade Relations With Ireland

+Dara Calleary's visit to the UAE features a four-day program focused on further strengthening existing trade ties within the region.
+Irish innovation is in demand in the UAE with growth in exports year on year.
+In 2022, Enterprise Ireland client exports to the UAE increased by 22% compared to 2021, valued at €161 (175 USD).
+Minister Calleary's visit includes a Memorandum of Understanding (MoU) signed between Enterprise Ireland and Dubai Chamber of Digital Economy, providing Irish companies with a global platform for growth and promoting Irish investment in the region.

-(MENAFN- Manara Global) Dubai, United Arab Emirates, 30 January 2024: Ireland’s Minister of State for Trade Promotion, Digital and Company Regulation, Dara Calleary TD arrived in the United Arab Emirates (UAE) on Monday, January 29 for a four-day trade mission organised by Enterprise Ireland to strengthen existing economic ties between Ireland and the UAE.
+Dubai, United Arab Emirates: Ireland's Minister of State for Trade Promotion, Digital and Company Regulation, Dara Calleary TD arrived in the United Arab Emirates (UAE) on Monday, January 29 for a four-day trade mission organised by Enterprise Ireland to strengthen existing economic ties between Ireland and the UAE.
 Leading the trade mission on behalf of Enterprise Ireland, the Irish Government agency for trade and innovation is CEO, Leo Clancy.

 To further enhance trade collaboration between the two nations, Minister Calleary and Leo Clancy are meeting with UAE ministers, heads of organisations and business leaders to discuss the latest developments and innovation in the sectors of medtech, aviation, artificial intelligence and fintech.